• >

 Choosing an account with a high-interest rate means your savings grow quicker, but fixed-rate bonds are usually unsuitable.
 They often don't let you withdraw until the end of the fixed term, even if you need the money in an emergency.

-You could get a higher interest rate by opening:
+You could earn more interest by opening:

 • A regular savings account, which pays interest if you pay in each month